Forbes Burton → Free Resources → Advice & Insights → How to Buy a Business – A Simple Guide

-Buying a company that’s already established is the perfect way to become a business owner.
+Making moves to buy a business that’s already established is the perfect way to become a business owner.
 Not only do you avoid all of the struggles involved in building a startup from scratch, but you also get to see that the business is viable before you invest any money into it.
 Everything from staffing to branding has already been taken care of with a company acquisition, so you can start to create revenue right away too.

 It’s not just fledgling entrepreneurs that benefit from buying a company either.
 Business owners looking to expand their operations may opt to buy out rivals in order to grow their business.
 This is a far quicker method of growth than opening up a brand-new premises.

-Whatever your motive for buying a company is, you’ll find that many of the steps you’ll have to take are the same.
+Whatever your motive to buy a business is, you’ll find that many of the steps you’ll have to take are the same.
 Acquiring a business can be a complex affair, and it pays to be as well-prepared as possible before you look to sign any contracts.
 By being thorough in your processes now, you can save yourself a lot of time and problems later.

 Clarify your personal situation

-It’s a good idea to take stock of your own situation before you look at buying a company.
+It’s a good idea to take stock of your own situation before you look to buy a business.
 This will enable you to filter your options appropriately.

 Consider how much capital you have available to spend on any potential purchase.
 This will narrow down your options straightaway.
 After that, you should think about how much you need the business to earn.
 Some ventures may only have the potential for a small profit.